High-Layer Attention Pruning with Rescaling: Conclusion

 \section{Conclusion}

 In this work, we propose HARP, a novel pruning algorithm that removes attention heads in the higher layers of LLMs.
 Extensive experiments across short-context and long-context generation tasks, as well as discriminative benchmarks, demonstrate the superiority of our proposed method.
 Ablation studies further reveal the importance of incorporating a rescaling parameter to maintain performance.

-In addition, efficiency analysis shows that significant gains in long-sequence processing can be achieved by pruning only a small fraction of parameters.
+Beyond these empirical gains, HARP has clear practical implications: by reducing inference cost without requiring architectural changes or retraining from scratch, it can facilitate the deployment of LLMs in resource-constrained environments, enable faster serving for interactive applications, and make long-context reasoning more affordable in real-world systems.

+This study has limitations: we mainly focus on attention-head pruning in higher layers, leaving other components underexplored.
+Future work includes extending HARP to larger and multimodal models, combining it with techniques such as quantization or KV-cache compression, and developing more task-aware pruning criteria to further improve robustness and efficiency.